risc0/risc0-foundry-template/README.md

 forge test
 ```

-*To learn more about Foundry's `forge` command and the other helpful utilities Foundry provides, visit their docs: https://book.getfoundry.sh/forge/tests.*
+***Hint:*** *To learn more about Foundry's `forge` command and the other helpful utilities Foundry provides, visit their docs: https://book.getfoundry.sh/forge/tests.*

 ## Proving Modes
 The foundry template supports three different proving modes: